 nx– the subscriber gender (valid values are

-ny– for the privacy acceptance checkbox (the alert is shown only if the privacy checkbox is active on subscription form configuration panel)
+ny– for the privacy acceptance checkbox (the alert is shown only if the privacy checkbox is active on the subscription form configuration panel)

 The field(s) named